efraimkaov/bza/README.md

 - possibility to adjust the volume
 - responsive design

-## To-Do List

-- to build desktop application for Linux, macOS and  Windows
-- to build mobile application for Android

-## Web Version

-Access the web version of the application [here](https://orthodoxprojects.github.io/bza/).

-## Contributing

-Contributions are welcome!
-If you'd like to contribute to this application, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/your-feature-name`).
-3. Make your changes.
-4. Commit your changes (`git commit -am 'Add some feature'`).
-5. Push to the branch (`git push origin feature/your-feature-name`).
-6. Create a new Pull Request.

 ## License

 This application is licensed under the GNU General Public License v3.0 - see the [LICENSE](LICENSE) file for details.

 ## Reporting Issues

-If you encounter any issues or have suggestions for improvements, please [create an issue](https://github.com/orthodoxprojects/bza/issues) on our issue tracker.
+If you encounter any issues or have suggestions for improvements, please [create an issue](https://github.com/efraimkaov/bza/issues) on our issue tracker.
 We appreciate your feedback!